jonhoo/thesquareplanet.com/_posts/2019-01-31-smashing-the-stack-21st-century.markdown

 arguments the libc function would see simply by manipulating the stack (which is all you can do with a buffer overflow).
-There _are_ ways to get around this, for example by using the "[borrowed code chunks]" technique, but these attacks are far more difficult to pull off.
+There _are_ ways to get around this, for example by using the "[borrowed code chunks]" technique, and the generalized idea of [return-oriented programming], but those attacks are far more difficult to pull off.

 ### Finding Buffer Overflows